-I have one PhD project starting in October 2017.
+I have two funded PhD projects starting in October 2018.
 Full funding

 (fees and maintenance grant) is available to UK applicants, and

 fees-only funding is available to EU citizens.

 application can be found by following the links.

 Additionally, I always welcome enquiries from potential PhD students,

 particularly from applicants with external funding; recent PhD